Created before Nov 2016

 Share this page:

-ASN Bank is an independently operating bank that is part of the Volksbank N.V.
-It was founded in 1960.
+ASN Bank, founded in 1960, is an independently operating bank that is part of the Volksbank N.V.
 ASN Bank aims to be a leader in sustainable banking in the Netherlands.
 In its investment and lending decisions, the bank pays strong attention to issues around child labour, climate, human rights and genetic technology.
-In December 2016 ASN controlled assets worth EUR 13.6 billion.

 2594AG The Hague

 Joyce van der Est en Arie Koornneef |

 ASN bank is a subsidiary of de Volksbank N.V. (formerly SNS bank), which has been state-owned since its rescue in 2013.

 Going Dutch: What’s in the new Dutch banking sector agreement on human rights?

 First six banks sign Paris Pledge to avoid finance for coal

 While BankTrack criticizes Equator Principles, IFC celebrates Community of Learning

 BankTrack to Equator Principles banks; ‘get the Outside Job done’